Space Needle | Seattle’s Top Tourist Attraction

 General admission to the Space Needle observation deck is $18 for adults (13-64), $16 for seniors (65+), and $11 for kids (4-12).
 If you’re not sure what day you want to visit, you can purchase a flex pass for a few extra bucks per person.
 You can also buy a day/night pass, which allows you to take in the view from the top of the Space Needle twice in a 24 hour period.

 NOTE: The Seattle CityPASS is the best deal you can find in the city.
-It gives you day/night admission to the Space Needle, plus access to five other popular tourist attractions (including the Museum of Pop Culture, the Seattle Aquarium, and Woodland Park Zoo).
-A single Seattle CityPASS ticket booklet saves you 45% on admission to all six attractions.
+It gives you day/night admission to the Space Needle, plus access to four other popular tourist attractions (including the Museum of Pop Culture, the Seattle Aquarium, and Woodland Park Zoo).
+A single Seattle CityPASS ticket booklet saves you up to 50% on admission to all five attractions.

 If you’re visiting Seattle, you have to take in the view from the top of the Space Needle.
 I mean…c’mon…it’s the SPACE NEEDLE!
 If you live in Seattle, you shouldn’t take the Space Needle for granted.
 Growing up here, I’ve seen the view from the top of the Space Needle too many times to count, but it never ever gets old.
 Depending on the weather, time of day, and the company you’re with, it’s a different experience every time you step on the Space Needle observation deck.
 Don’t miss out on the fun!